hugbed/strabus-ros/led/README.md

  * blink0: set the LED to blink at BLINK0 rate
  * blink1: set the LED to blink at BLINK1 rate

-Using a command name will result in the command being ignored.
+Using a different command name will result in the command being ignored.

 ### led_controller_config
 Not supported for now.